mateuskienzle/app-tabela-periodica/README.md

-# Console aplication in Python 💻

-It's a project that i did using Python to use the periodic table
+# Periodic table 🧪

+It's an periodic table that returns some informations about the elements

 ## Objectives 🎯

-- Develop some console aplication starting from zero by myself
+- Develop a console aplication starting from zero
-- Practice Python language
-- Instigate creativity
-- Get myself closer of a real case
+- Create an easy and practical periodic table to use